-Alongside her artistic practice, Mehrana’s research interests focus on how art reflects and shapes power, ideology, and cultural values.
-She is particularly drawn to painting, photography, and architecture, with an interest in Early Modern art and architecture as well as Islamic Art and Architecture.
-Her research critically examines how art history has historically privileged certain geographies while marginalizing others, including West Asian, Middle Eastern, and Islamic art.
-Mehrana is especially interested in cross-cultural approaches to visual culture, exploring how artists and societies negotiate meaning, identity, and representation within political, religious, and colonial contexts.
+Alongside her artistic practice, Mehrana’s research focuses on how art reflects and shapes power, ideology, and cultural values.
+She is particularly interested in painting, photography, and architecture, with a focus on Early Modern European art and architecture as well as Islamic art and architecture.
+Her work critically engages with the ways art history has historically privileged certain geographies while marginalizing others, including West Asian, Middle Eastern, and Islamic visual cultures.

 Education: